Skip to main content

 Pljeskavica

-Large spiced meat patty grilled and served in lepinja bread with onions, kajmak, and ajvar.
-The Montenegrin burger that puts fast food to shame.
+A large spiced meat patty grilled and served in lepinja bread with onions, kajmak, and ajvar.
+Think of it as the local answer to the burger, only better.

 Allergens: